Holic75/KingmakerRebalance/README.md

 - Arcane bloodline combat casting was replaced with metamagic adept as per pnp rules,
 - Combat Trick rogue talent can not be taken more than once,
 - True Seeing allows to see through illusion concealement,
-- Only one rogue talent that changes sneak attack can be active.
+- Only one rogue talent that changes sneak attack can be active,
+- Ranger can only select dog, elk, leopard, lizard or wolf as her animal companion through hunter's bond feature,
+- Ranger now shares her favored enemy and favored terrain bonuses with her animal companion.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,